Blood and soil: Fiction

 Prior to the Nazi take-over, two popular genres were the Heimat-Roman, or regional novel, and Schollen-Roman, or novel of the soil, which was also known as Blut-und-Boden.
 This literature was vastly increased, the term being contracted into "Blu-Bo", and developed a mysticism of unity.
 It also combined war literature with the figure of the soldier-peasant, uncontaminated by the city.
 These books were generally set in the nominal past, but their invocation of the passing of the seasons often gave them an air of timelessness.
 "Blood and soil" novels and theater celebrated the farmer's life and their fertility, often mystically linking them.

-One of the anti-Semitic fabrications in the children's book Der Giftpilz was the claim that the Talmud described farming as the most lowly of occupations.
+One of the antisemitic fabrications in the children's book Der Giftpilz was the claim that the Talmud described farming as the most lowly of occupations.
 It also included an account of a Jewish financier forcing a German to sell his farm as seen by a neighbor boy; deeply distressed, the boy resolved never to let a Jew into his house, for which his father praised him, on the grounds that peasants must remember that Jews will always take their land.